telicent-oss/smart-caches-core/docs/security/index.md

 application that it has been misconfigured.
 See [Implementation Notes](#separating-logic-and-registration) for the practial implementation aspects of plugin registration that implementors should be aware of.

+#### Plugin Loading in Deployments

 Plugins will be loaded into applications by mounting them into the containers as a volume at a well known path - `/opt/telicent/security/plugins/` - that all applications **MUST** add to their classpath if it exists.
-Plugins **SHOULD** be mounted as read-only files to minimize the possibility of any tampering.
+This path **MUST** be added to the end of the classpath so that the JVM will favour loading the applications dependencies over the plugins dependencies **SHOULD** there be overlap between those.
+Plugins **SHOULD** also be mounted as read-only files to minimize the possibility of any tampering.

 The proposed plugin mounting mechanism is that us, or the customer, builds a container image that contains their plugin (and its dependencies) and uses a K8S init container to copy these into an `emptyDir` volume that will be shared with